-SARP conditions for individuals arriving in Ireland from 2015 to 2022
+SARP conditions for individuals arriving in Ireland from 1 January 2023

-For tax years 2015 to 2022, in order to qualify and claim SARP relief the individual must:
+For tax years 2023 and onwards, in order to qualify and claim SARP relief the individual must:

-- have a 'base salary' of at least €75,000; - be tax resident in Ireland (the individual may also be resident elsewhere); - have been non-resident in Ireland for the five years immediately preceding the year of arrival; and - have been employed on a full-time basis by a 'relevant employer' for the entire 6 months immediately prior to arrival.
+- have a 'base salary' of at least €100,000 - be tax resident in Ireland (the individual may also be resident elsewhere); - have been non-resident in Ireland for the five years immediately preceding the year of arrival; and - have been employed on a full-time basis by a 'relevant employer' for the entire 6 months immediately prior to arrival.

 The relevant employer must have been incorporated and resident in a country with which Ireland has either a double tax treaty or an exchange of information agreement.
 From 2015, the employer must certify to Irish Revenue within 90 days of the date the individual arrives in Ireland, that the qualifying conditions have been met.
-Previously the application was required to be submitted within 30 days of the individual's arrival date, however this extended in Finance Act 2018.
+From 2023, all applications for SARP must include a valid PPS number for the individual and the employer must certify to Irish Revenue that the individual's employment has been registered.
+If these steps are not taken the SARP application will fail.

 Finance Act 2018 also saw the reintroduction of the upper limit of relief which had been abolished in 2015.
 The limit of €500,00 which was in effect for 2012 to 2014 will be increased to an upper limit of €1,000,000 for individuals who arrive in Ireland on or after 1 January 2019.
-For employees who arrived in Ireland prior to 1 January 2019 and who were already claiming the relief, there will be a grace period of one year.
-The new cap will therefore apply to these employees for tax year 2020 onwards.
+For employees who arrived in Ireland prior to 1 January 2019 and who were already claiming the relief, there was a grace period of one year.
+The new cap applies to these employees for tax year 2020 onwards.